 History, tourist information, and nearby accommodation

 Beginning in 1571 the castle was transformed into a luxurious mansion by William Arnold, on behalf of George Luttrell.
-Arnold's patron was not happy with the result, and accused Arnold of poor workmanship.
-Poor or not, it was certainly an expensive project, costing £1200 rather than the original £462 estimate.
+Arnold's patron was not happy with the result and accused Arnold of poor workmanship.
+Poor or not, it was certainly an expensive project, costing 1200 pounds rather than the original 462 pounds estimate.
 One feature surviving from Arnold's work at Dunster is the plasterwork ceiling of the inner hall.

-The sloping hillside to the south of the castle has been been transformed into a sub-tropical garden, arranged on terraces.
-Here you will find the 'Dunster lemon', a direct descendent of the first lemon grown at Dunster during the Victorian period.
+The sloping hillside to the south of the castle has been transformed into a sub-tropical garden, arranged on terraces.
+Here you will find the 'Dunster lemon', a direct descendant of the first lemon grown at Dunster during the Victorian period.

 If you really want to arrive in style at Dunster, you can board the Dunster Express steam train on the West Somerset Railway, which runs between Bishops Lydeard and Minehead.
 The train runs daily from April-November, and there is a special shuttle bus between Dunster station and the castle.

-I've visted Dunster on 3 occasions, and its just about the prettiest village you'll ever find.
+I've visited Dunster on 3 occasions, and it is just about the prettiest village you'll ever find.
 There is so much to see, from an ancient packhorse bridge to a medieval preaching cross and picturesque yarn market.
 But the castle dominates Dunster, and it truly is one of the most impressive sights in the south west of England.
 I can't wait to go back!